awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-datasync-create.md

 1. In the **Bucket region** field, choose **This region** if the S3 bucket you created is located in the current AWS Region\.
 If the bucket is located in a different AWS Region, choose **Another region**, and type the name of the Region\.
 **Note**
-If the sync and the target S3 bucket are located in different regions, you may be subject to data transfer pricing\.
+If the sync and the target S3 bucket are located in different Regions, you may be subject to data transfer pricing\.
 For more information, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.

 1. Choose **Create**\.